Waldorf Teachers Talking It Over

 Here is an item from the Waldorf Watch "news" page:

 At a fundamental level, Waldorf turns its back on the modern world, rejecting much that is wrong with contemporary society along with much that is good in contemporary society, such as modern knowledge.
 Of course, shielding children from the worst of modern culture (violence, graphic sex, excessive materialism, etc.) is obviously desirable.
 Certainly children need to be loved and protected.
 But the rejection of modern life can go too far, becoming a retreat into fantasy, an almost willful blindness.
-Children need to be prepared for fulfilling lives in the real world, not dream lives in fantasy worlds.
+Children need to be given preparation for leading well-rounded lives in the real world, not dream lives in fantasy worlds.

 The Waldorf approach is not simply an effort to give kids safe, "natural," play-filled childhoods.
 It is meant to preserve young kids' natural clairvoyant ties to the spirit realm and to assist the incarnation of the kids' "etheric bodies."
-Unless you believe in natural clairvoyance and etheric bodies, none of this makes sense.
-Adopting Waldorf methods means depriving children of real benefits (such as the advantages of early childhood education) in exchange for entirely fictitious, nonexistent benefits (natural clairvoyance and etheric bodies).
-Likewise, you should realize that the sweet myths told in Waldorf schools are, according to Waldorf belief, true accounts of the spirit realm, and the cute little creatures such as gnomes that surround Waldorf children represent, according to Waldorf belief, beings that really exist and that really surround us at all times.
+Unless you believe in clairvoyance and etheric bodies, none of this makes sense.
+Adopting Waldorf methods means depriving children of real benefits (such as the advantages of early childhood education) in exchange for entirely fictitious, nonexistent benefits (clairvoyance and etheric bodies).
+Likewise, you should realize that the sweet myths told in Waldorf schools are, according to Waldorf belief, true accounts of the spirit realm, and the cute little figures such as gnome dolls that surround Waldorf children are, according to Waldorf belief, representations of beings that really exist and that really surround us at all times.

 You may elect to tell your children Waldorf-style myths without intending to convey Waldorf beliefs, and you may surround your children with gnomes and other fantasy characters without intending to teach the kids that such beings really exist.
 And maybe this will work out for you and your children; maybe no great harm will result.
 But if you use materials supplied by Waldorf schools or Waldorf homeschooling services, etc., you may well be unintentionally introducing your child to an unearthly, occult viewpoint that can remain rooted in the child's heart and mind for many years, perhaps for a lifetime, with potentially debilitating effects.